Julia-Agasaro/Blog/README.md

 This is an application that allows a user to create a blog and add Blog content.
 A user can also be able to comment  on another user's Blogs.
 A writer is able to Delete and Update His/Her blogs.
+A user can subscribe and Get alerted whenever there is a new Blog Posted.

 # Technologies Used
-Python 3.6.5
+1. Python 3.6.5
-HTML5, CSS and Bootstrap
+1. HTML5, CSS and Bootstrap
-Flask Framework
+1. Flask Framework
-Postgressql
+1. Postgressql

 # Known Bugs